Jealousy Ensues: Sister Takes Over Cat You Wanted

 Effective communication is crucial in navigating feelings of jealousy, especially within family dynamics.
 Expressing your feelings to your sister and mother may foster understanding and support rather than resentment, allowing for a more harmonious relationship.
 By sharing your thoughts, you open the door to empathy and compassion, which can significantly alleviate the burden of jealousy.

-Dr. John Gottman, a leading relationship researcher, emphasizes that open dialogue can lead to emotional intimacy and conflict resolution.
-He believes that discussing feelings openly can strengthen bonds and create a safe space for vulnerability.
+Open dialogue can lead to emotional intimacy and conflict resolution.
 Consider scheduling a calm, private conversation with your sister about your feelings surrounding the cat.
 This approach not only addresses the issue at hand but also reinforces your commitment to maintaining a healthy and supportive family environment.

 Comment from u/Fuzzy-Ad1993